asifmohd/codos/README.md

 User can then add medicines to their cart.

+Users can also see the total amount to pay to purchase the medicines, and add more or remove medicines from the cart

-The app is live on [https://frozen-island-98934.herokuapp.com/](https://frozen-island-98934.herokuapp.com/[])
+The app is live at [https://frozen-island-98934.herokuapp.com/](https://frozen-island-98934.herokuapp.com/)

 ### TODO:
-- let users view the items in their cart as well
 - use redux